The early electric iron, 1930s and 40s

 The early electric iron

-In the 1940s and early 1950s my mother used an electric iron, which was a far cry from the old flat irons that she had been used to before she was married, which had to be heated on the kitchen range.
-This iron, which is shown in the photo was not thermostated.
-She had to keep testing it in the time-honoured way of dabbing it with a licked finger and judging its temperature from the sound it made.
+In the 1940s and early 1950s my mother used an early electric iron.
+It was heated by electricity and was a far cry from the old flat irons that she had been used to before she was married.
+They had to be heated on the kitchen range.

 The electricity supply for the iron

-These electric irons were not plugged into wall sockets, but into the ceiling socket of the light bulb.
-The photo shows one of the special adapters which enabled that a light bulb to receive power from one side and the iron (or other electrical device) from the other.
+The early electric irons were not plugged into wall sockets, but into ceiling sockets of light bulbs.
+The following photo shows one of the special adapters which enabled a light bulb to receive power from one side and the iron (or any other electrical device) from the other.

 Early ceiling adapter to take an electric iron as well as a light bulb.
 Photo courtesy of Desmond Dyer

-I only have a vague memory of the ceiling adapter, as later on the irons were fitted with the round pin wall plug that fitted into wall sockets.
+I only have a vague memory of the ceiling adapter, as the irons were later wired for the round pin wall plug that fitted into wall sockets.
+The flex was covered with rubber.

 Round pin electric plug for a wall socket, found in my mother's effects

 At that time, no electrical devices were sold with plugs attached.
-Everyone had to buy plugs separately and fit them themselves.
+Everyone had to buy plugs separately and fit them themselves, which they did not necessarily do safely.

 The ironing board

 Ironing boards had wooden frames - not that my mother ever possessed such a thing.
-Like her mother before her, she used an old blanket, folded to pad it out, with an old sheet on top, on the kitchen table.
+Like her mother before her, she used the kitchen table with an old blanket, folded to pad it out and an old sheet on top.

 Ironing board on a wooden frame.
 Photographed at Fagans Museum of Welsh Life